 - 1. Stop the engine after operating in a forward motion. - 2.
 Turn the ignition key off.
 Wait for the engine to come to a complete stop. - 3.
 Lock the parking brake. - 4.
 Remove the left side panel. - 5.
 Rotate the driven clutch counter-clockwise 1/4 turn by hand to ensure forward engagement. - 6.
-Locate the L-wrench in the tool kit.
+Retrieve the L-wrench.
+See page 106.
 Install the wrench into the open threaded hole in the outer sheave of the clutch. - 7.
-Turn the wrench clockwise until the sheaves open far enough to remove the belt.
-If the wrench does not turn readily, rotate the driven clutch counter-clockwise an additional 1/4 turn by hand and try again. - 8.
+Turn the wrench clockwise until the sheaves open far enough to remove the belt. - 8.
 Firmly grasp the belt midway between the clutches and pull upward and rearward to remove it.

-MAINTENANCE Clutch System

-Drive Belt Installation
+Clutch System Drive Belt Installation